luxedo/heatmap/README.md

 | linear       | ![max linear](doc/examples/max_linear.png)             | ![nearest_linear](doc/examples/nearest_linear.png)             | ![shepards_linear](doc/examples/shepards_linear.png)             | ![sum_linear](doc/examples/sum_linear.png)             |
 | polynomial   | ![max polynomial](doc/examples/max_polynomial.png)     | ![nearest_polynomial](doc/examples/nearest_polynomial.png)     | ![shepards_polynomial](doc/examples/shepards_polynomial.png)     | ![sum_polynomial](doc/examples/sum_polynomial.png)     |
 | step         | ![max step](doc/examples/max_step.png)                 | ![nearest_step](doc/examples/nearest_step.png)                 | ![shepards_step](doc/examples/shepards_step.png)                 | ![sum_step](doc/examples/sum_step.png)                 |

+## License

+> @luxedo/heatmap - Creates heatmaps from latitude and longitude data
+> Copyright (C) 2020 Luiz Eduardo Amaral
+>
+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>
+> You should have received a copy of the GNU General Public License
+> along with this program.
+If not, see <https://www.gnu.org/licenses/>.